2025 “Discover Japan – Luxury ‘Autumn Colours Spectacle’ Cuisine & Culture Experience”

 -

-RYOKAN & ONSEN EXPERIENCE – Explore one of Japan’s most beautiful Onsen/Hot Spring towns while experiencing classic Japanese Ryokan hospitality in a Relais & Châteaux property dating back over 300 years.
+RYOKAN & ONSEN EXPERIENCE – Explore one of Japan’s most beautiful Onsen/Hot Spring towns while experiencing luxurious Japanese Ryokan hospitality in one of Japan’s Relais & Châteaux properties which dates back over 300 years.

 -

-CULTURAL & CUISINE EXPERIENCES – Private English-Speaking guided explorations of some of Japan’s most famous sights and cuisine in Osaka, Kyoto and Tokyo
+CULTURAL & CUISINE EXPERIENCES – Private English-Speaking guided explorations of some of Japan’s most famous sights and cuisine.

 -